The 10 Best Vegan Restaurants In New York City

 Delice & Sarrasin

-A small French bistro in the heart of Greenwich Village makes traditional French dishes that are 100% plant-based.
+A small French restaurant in the heart of Greenwich Village makes traditional French dishes that are 100% plant based and easily fits in the list of the best vegan restaurants in New York City.
 From French toast and crepes to Beef bourguignon and coq au vin – every dish here is authentic and modern at the same time.
 My favorites here are the Verrine De Saumon, Avocat & Boursin, the Steak Tartare Végétale et Frites Maison, and the Bœuf (beef) Bourguignon.

 Greenwich Village: 20 Christopher St, New York, NY 10014

 The best vegan Chinese food in New York is not even in Chinatown.
-The cuisine of Spicy Moon is Szechuan, and the food tastes like classic Chinese food, just without the animal products.
+The cuisine of Spicy Moon is Szechuan, and the food tastes like classic Chinese food, just without animal products.
 The menu is on a piece of paper and you need to mark your selected dishes with a pencil.
 The names of the dishes are simple, but the food is high-class with great flavors.
 My favorites here are the Steamed Eggplant with Pepper Sauce (served cold), General Tso’s Mushroom, and Dan Dan Noodles.
+They have two locations, but my favorite spot is the one in East Village.

 East Village: 328 E 6th St, New York, NY 10003